 In March 2020, the World Health Organization declared COVID-19 a global pandemic and recommended containment and mitigation measures worldwide.
-Although our operations are not currently affected by the Covid outbreak, Covid previously had a direct impact on the commencement of our clinical trials.
-Due to Covid infections at one of our vendor labs, team members leading certain startup activities for our project were sent home and work could only be initiated upon their return, causing us to delay a key procedure, which was ultimately completed.
+Although our operations are not currently affected by the Covid outbreak, Covid previously had a direct but temporary impact on the commencement of our clinical trials.
 General conditions around Covid have also created supply chain delays with certain of our manufacturers and distributors.
 Lastly, there remains a risk with the rise of Covid cases in the US could delay enrollment of patients into our clinical trials, interrupt treatment, or cause a patient to withdraw due to prolonged effects of infection.
 To mitigate these risks, we have worked with our vendors and suppliers to designate and train additional staff to support our project, and we have ordered sufficient supplies to support our entire Phase I trial.
 We are also securing secondary suppliers to ensure supply chain resilience.
 Additionally, we are working with our clinical trial site to screen more patients in order to have a sufficient volume of qualified patients waiting to enroll.

-Results of Operations for the three-month periods ended March 31, 2023 and 2022
+Results of Operations for the three-month periods ended June 30, 2023 and 2022

-For the three-month periods ended March 31, 2023 and 2022, we recorded no revenue from operations.
+For the three-month periods ended June 30, 2023 and 2022, we recorded no revenue from operations.

-For the three-month period ended March 31, 2023, we recorded a net loss from operations of \$1,507,042, a decrease of \$281,204 (15.7%) from our net loss from operations of \$1,788,246 for the same period in 2022.
-Basic and diluted net loss per share was \$0.90 and \$1.12 for the three-month periods ended March 31, 2023 and 2022, respectively.
+For the three-month period ended June 30, 2023, we recorded a net loss from operations of \$1,237,882, a decrease of \$45,564 (3.6%) from our net loss from operations of \$1,283,446 for the same period in 2022.
+Basic and diluted net loss per share was \$0.48 and \$0.95 for the three-month periods ended June 30, 2023 and 2022, respectively.
 The primary reasons for the decrease in the net loss for 2023 over 2022 were as follows: